-Hello, I am David Murphy, previously known as Cypher or The Panic Artist.
-I am a forty-six-year-old (b.
-1971), Irish Expressionist/Realist painter and writer living and working in Dublin, Ireland.
-I have painted since before I can remember, but I have been painting seriously for thirty-seven years - and my surviving oeuvre contains thirty-one years’ worth of paintings and drawings.
-The greatest artistic influences on my work have been; Realism, Expressionism, Neo-Expressionism and Outsider Art.
+Hello, my name is David Murphy.
+I am a fifty-two-year-old (b.
+1971) Irish hardcore Expressionist/Realist painter and writer living and working in Dublin, Ireland.
+I have painted since before I can remember, but I have been painting seriously for forty-one years - and my surviving oeuvre contains thirty-five years’ worth of paintings and drawings.
+The greatest artistic influences on my work have been Gothic, Baroque, Realist, Expressionist, Neo-Expressionist and Outsider Art.

-At heart, I am an Expressionist artist; my art is the very opposite of 'arts for art’s sake', in fact I see no separation between my art and my life, both feed from each other to form a highly autobiographical art.
+At heart, I am an expressionist artist; my art is the very opposite of 'arts for art’s sake', in fact I see no separation between my art and my life, both feed from each other to form a highly personal and autobiographical art.

 My approach to art is distinctly expressionist in character - my work tells stories about the human condition – which most can recognise and read – even if they cannot identify with it.
 Unlike other expressive painters whose expressionism is merely a form of stylistic filter they apply to anything and everything – my expressionism emanates from the subjects I paint - making it even more extreme.
 That is why, there is frequently a massive adrenaline drop in the intensity of my landscapes and still-lives, compared to my abstracts and female nudes, and especially my self-portraits and pornographic scenes.
 I am remorselessly self-critical, and my work is obsessed with the 'self' and the 'other' represented by the world.
 The fiction of me as a primitive outcast exploding with painterly rage, remorse, and anguish fuels my art and forms its identity.